 Quick Start to Photoshop Elements

 Learn to use the latest version of Photoshop Elements with a focus on personal photo imaging.
 Step-by-step procedures on how to adjust, fix, and organize your photographs will be demonstrated with the opportunity to practice on instructor-provided images.
-Perfect for the beginner interested in learning digital imaging for personal use with an eye toward further enhancing their imaging skills.
+Perfect for beginners interested in learning digital imaging for personal use with an eye toward further enhancing imaging skills.